ygsiro/windows-codecs/wincodecs/IWICStream.md

 ## Remarks

 Decoders and metadata handlers are expected to create sub streams of whatever stream they hold when handing off control for embedded metadata to another metadata handler.
-If the stream is not restricted then use MAXLONGLONG as the max size and offset 0.
+If the stream is not restricted then use **MAXLONGLONG** as the max size and offset 0.

 The **IWICStream** interface methods do not enable you to provide a file sharing option.
 To create a file stream for an image, use the SHCreateStreamOnFileEx function.
-This stream can then be used to create an IWICBitmapDecoder using the CreateDecoderFromStream method.
+This stream can then be used to create an [IWICBitmapDecoder][wbd] using the CreateDecoderFromStream method.

 ## InitializeFromFilename